NikoGardziella/MyBikeApp/README.md

 Database:
 - upload statio and journey csv files(Might take few minutes)
 - clears the database from stations and journeys
+- CSV files are not included.
+They can be downloaded from https://github.com/solita/dev-academy-2023-exercise and added to csv/ folder.

 Journey list view:
 - Shows 200 journeys per page.
 Possibility to go to next page or the last one.